Dhoruba bin Wahad

-Dhoruba al-Mujahid bin Wahad (born Richard Earl Moore on June 30, 1944) is an American political activist and author, former leader of the New York Black Panther Party, and co-founder of the Black Liberation Army.
+Dhoruba al-Mujahid bin Wahad (born Richard Earl Moore on June 30, 1944) is an American political activist and author, former leader of the New York Black Panther Party, and member of the Black Liberation Army.
 He was one of the Panther 21 defendants charged in 1969 with conspiracy to attack New York City police stations.
 After a lengthy trial, the Panther 21 were exonerated.

 In June 1971, bin Wahad was arrested and eventually convicted for the attempted murder of two New York City police officers.
 After serving 19 years in prison, he was released when a judge ruled that the initial arrest was part of the FBI's illegal COINTELPRO operation, and that the prosecution withheld crucial evidence from the defense.

 Since his release in 1990, bin Wahad has divided his time between New York and Ghana, and writes frequently about the U.S. criminal justice system and Pan-Africanism.